copleykj/socialize-base-model/README.md

 4. Define a `Book` class that extends `BaseModel` making sure to call `super(document)`
 5. Attach the collection to the `Book` class enabling instances of the class to execute save/update/remove operations
 6. Specify allow rules for the collection as a final layer of security thus allowing total client side manipulation.

-Take note that attaching the collection to the Class will also assign a reference to `Meteor` at `Meteor["collectionName"]`, so with the above code we would have a reference to `BooksCollection` assigned to `Meteor.books`.

 Now we are all set up to use the new `Book` class, and since we've properly secured our database writes through a combination of [SimpleSchema][1] and allow rules, we can now do all of our database operations using client side database methods.